Koha-Community/kohadocs/source/tools.rst

 .. _patron-card-creator-label:

-Patron Card Creator
+Patron card creator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Patron Card Creator
+-  *Get there:* More > Tools > Patron card creator

-The Patron Card Creator allow you to use layouts and templates which you
+The patron card creator allow you to use layouts and templates which you
 design to print your custom patron cards on your printer.
 Here are some
-of the features of the Patron Card Creator module:
+of the features of the patron card creator module:

 -  Customize patron card layouts with text retrieved from the Koha
    patron data